Robert W. Armstrong collection

 Scope and Contents

-The collection contains documents, photographs, and books related to Baltimorean Robert W. Armstrong (1828-1902) and primarily concern his time as a whaler in the South Pacific, specifically around Australia and New Zealand.
-Materials include Armstrong’s handwritten autobiographical account based on his logbooks, which chronicles his experiences in the whaling industry and his time living overseas.
+The collection consists of materials related to Robert W. Armstrong (1828-1902), a Baltimorean who worked as a whaler in the South Pacific for ten years from 1849 to 1859.
+Items include Armstrong’s handwritten autobiographical account that chronicles his experiences in the whaling industry and his time living overseas.
 The collection also includes a 2018 transcription of the autobiography by the great-great-grandson of Armstrong, Alexander R. Brash.

-His autobiography covers topics such as his struggles with alcoholism in the United States; the initial crossing from the Atlantic Ocean to the Pacific Ocean around Cape Horn; his visits to locations such as Peru and the South Pacific islands, including Samoa and Tonga; his time working as a logger in New Zealand; his final sailing trips to islands such as Fiji; and finally his return to the United States.
-The autobiography ends with a section on Robert Armstrong’s self-entitled redemption alongside his continuing faith as he reflects on his life at 64.
+Armstrong's autobiography covers topics such as his struggles with alcoholism in the United States; the initial crossing from the Atlantic Ocean to the Pacific Ocean around Cape Horn; his visits to locations such as Peru and the South Pacific islands, including Samoa and Tonga; his time working as a logger in New Zealand; his final sailing trips to islands such as Fiji; and finally his return to Baltimore, Maryland.

-This collection also includes a book of photostatic copies of Armstrong’s logbooks between 1849 and 1859.
+This collection also includes photostatic copies of Armstrong’s logbooks, which were originally written between 1849 and 1859.
 Some pages are transcribed without the original photostatic copies included.
 The logbooks describe, among other topics, his interactions with various Pacific Island communities as he sailed throughout the Pacific Ocean.
-His logbooks most likely served as the basis for his later autobiography.
-Pictures and information concerning the original logbooks are at the end of the transcribed copy of Armstrong’s autobiography.
+Pictures and information concerning the original logbooks are at the end of Alexander R. Brash's transcription of Armstrong’s autobiography.

 Creator